 The Palazzo Vecchio’s clock tower named after its desiger Arnolfo di Cambio (who also designed Santa Maria del Fiore), which stands 308 feet tall above the Piazza della Signorina where you’ll also find a copy of Michelangelo’s David.

-The Oltrarno square with a stunning panoramic views of Florence in miniature (it reminds me of the opening scene from Mister Roger’s Neighborhood) from across the Arno River, along with another David statue for your viewing pleasure.
+The Oltrarno square with a stunning panoramic views of Florence in miniature (it sort of reminds me of the opening scene from Mister Roger’s Neighborhood) from across the Arno River, along with another David statue for your viewing pleasure.